Era Istrefi: 1994–2014: Early life and success in the Albanian-speaking world

-2015–present: International breakthrough
+2015–present: International breakthrough, singles

-Istrefi experienced international recognition with her single "BonBon", which was released on 30 December 2015 together with the music video shot in Brezovica, Kosovo.
-The song became an immediate success, becoming viral on social media.
-Additionally, the singer began gaining support from American actress Chloë Grace Moretz, and various publications referred to her as the "Rihanna and Sia of Kosovo".
-In February 2016, Istrefi signed to American labels Sony Music Entertainment and Ultra Music.
-It was reported that Istrefi will record her upcoming debut studio album in collaboration with RCA Records.
-In June 2016 an English version of "BonBon" was released.
+Istrefi released several singles throughout 2015, including "Njo Si Ti" and "Shumë pis" featuring Kosovar rapper Ledri Vula; the latter became her first single to enter the Albanian charts, peaking at number fifteen.
+On 30 December 2015, Istrefi released the single "BonBon", alongside an accompanying music video shot in Brezovica, Kosovo.
+It attained global virality and commercial success, peaking at number one in Albania and yielding Istrefi multiple Gold certifications in several countries worldwide.
+In February 2016, Istrefi signed to American labels Sony Music Entertainment and Ultra Music, and released an English version of "BonBon", alongside remix versions featuring American rapper Post Malone and American DJ Marshmello, in June.

-On 24 February 2017, Istrefi released a new single, entitled "Redrum", which features producer Felix Snow.
-Few months later, on 29 September, Istrefi released another new single, entitled "No I Love Yous", which is in collaboration with French Montana.

-She has started 2018 with a new single "Origami" featuring South African DJ Maphorisa.
-On 21 May it was announced that Istrefi had joined with American actor and rapper Will Smith and American singer Nicky Jam to release the Official FIFA World Cup Song on 25 May.
-She performed the song, entitled "Live It Up", alongside Smith and Jam on 15 July at the closing ceremony in the World Cup Final.
-During the rest of the summer she dropped two more singles, entitled "Prisoner" and "Oh God", the latter featuring Konshens.
-She was featured on Steve Aoki's album Neon Future III and Jonas Blue's album Blue, both released on 19 November.
+On 24 February 2017, Istrefi released the single "Redrum", which features producer Felix Snow.
+It topped the charts in Albania, and was followed by the single "No I Love Yous" in September that year, featuring Moroccan-American rapper French Montana.
+In 2018, she released the single "Origami" featuring South African DJ Maphorisa, which was followed by the release of the official 2018 FIFA World Cup anthem "Live It Up" with American actor and rapper Will Smith and American singer Nicky Jam in May.
+She performed the song alongside Smith and Jam on 15 July at the closing ceremony of the World Cup Final.
+Throughout the rest of 2018, Istrefi released two more singles titled "Prisoner" and "Oh God"; the latter featured Jamaican singer Konshens.
+She was featured on American DJ Steve Aoki's album Neon Future III (2018) and English DJ Jonas Blue's album Blue (2018), which were both released on 19 November 2018.

-In 2019, Istrefi collaborated with Belgian duo Dimitri Vegas & Like Mike on her follow-up single "Selfish" which topped the Billboard Dance Club Airplay chart.
-Two months later, she worked with her sister and Albanian singer Nora Istrefi on the single "Nuk E Di" which marked the first time that both artists have collaborated musically on a recording.
-In the same year, she released "Sayonara детка" with Russian rapper Элджей and was featured along American rapper Offset on the single "Let's Get Married" by Dutch duo Yellow Claw.
+In 2019, Istrefi collaborated with Belgian duo Dimitri Vegas & Like Mike on the single "Selfish", which topped the Billboard Dance Club Airplay chart.
+Two months later, she released the single "Nuk E Di" featuring Albanian singer Nora Istrefi, her sister.
+Istrefi then released the single "Sayonara детка" with Russian rapper Элджей, followed by a feature alongside American rapper Offset on the single "Let's Get Married" by Dutch duo Yellow Claw.